DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 - You have forked https://github.com/DefectDojo/django-DefectDojo and cloned locally.
 - Checkout `dev` and make sure you're up to date with the latest changes.
-- It's advised that you create a dedicated branch for your development, such as `git checkout -b parser-name` yet that's up to you.
+- It's advised that you create a dedicated branch for your development, such as `git checkout -b parser-name`.

-It is probably easier to use the docker-compose stack (and benefit from the hot-reload capbility for uWSGI).
+It is easiest to use the docker-compose deployment as it has hot-reload capbility for uWSGI.
-Set up your environment to use the debug environment, such as:
+Set up your environment to use the debug environment:

 `$ docker/setEnv.sh debug`